gkarakatsoulis/NeoSpan/README.md

 </ol>

 ## Installation and Requirements

+For the **mutation calling and neoantigen prediction**, the core modules have been developed in Python.
 It is strongly recommended to work in a Conda virtual environment.

 Create a Conda virtual environment:
 ```bash